 Purity and Authenticity

 Moreover, the absence of any magnetic properties also becomes significant while determining whether an item is made from real or fake metals like iron or nickel mixed with some magnets since they aren’t attracted by pure gold (24 karat).
-Thus, one simple way of checking if your piece is genuine would be just trying it against any magnet available – should there be no reaction at all, then most likely, you’ve got yourself a valuable thing here!
+Thus, a straightforward way of checking if your piece is genuine would be just trying it against any magnet available – should there be no reaction at all, then most likely, you’ve got yourself a valuable thing here!
 This helps to ensure quality and value for money spent on purchases.

 Applications in Jewelry design